outoftheash/Matchley/readme.md

 This will then start the backend.
 If the frontend UI doesn't connect automatically, hit refresh in your browser.
 Data should eventually start coming through - there likely will be a delay before it starts.

 Please note: the compiled version of ArduPilot 4.1 (`.dronekit/arducopter`) is for macOS.
-You will likely need to change `sitl.py` to use one for Windows or Linux as required.
+You will likely need to change `sitl.py` to use one for Windows or Linux as required (aka recomplie).

 ### Testing (integration tests)